-Multiple-participant decision making arises whenever some part of the world is supposed to be influenced by more than one decision maker (participant).
-In other words, in multiple participant decision making we assume a group of participants such that the sets of random quantities modelled or generated by individual participants, at least partially, overlap.
+The multiple participant decision making arises whenever some part of the world is supposed to be influenced by more than one decision maker (participant).
+In other words, in the multiple participant decision making we assume a group of participants such that the sets of random quantities modelled or generated by individual participants, at least partially, overlap.